Logo Outpost The Hague Sitemap

 In The Hague, you can also ring SMASH (Stichting Mobiele Huisartsen Service) on 070 346 9669 (from 5 pm to 8 am) for medical advice or information.

-If you need help finding a GP, you can call The Hague Practitioners Association on 312 9829 between 6:00 and 1:00 on weekdays.
+If you need help finding a GP, you can call the Hague Practitioners Association on 312 9829 between 6:00 and 1:00 on weekdays.
 If you need interim attention while waiting to register, you can call 0900 8600 for a GP in your neighborhood and ask if you can receive treatment as a passer by or passant

 First aid and Emergencies (Spoedgevallen)